Advanced usage

 \[\hat{\boldsymbol{\theta}}(\boldsymbol{Z}^{(m)}; \boldsymbol{\gamma}^*) = \begin{cases} \hat{\boldsymbol{\theta}}(\boldsymbol{Z}^{(m)}; \boldsymbol{\gamma}^*_{\tilde{m}_1}) & m \leq m_1,\\ \hat{\boldsymbol{\theta}}(\boldsymbol{Z}^{(m)}; \boldsymbol{\gamma}^*_{\tilde{m}_2}) & m_1 < m \leq m_2,\\ \quad \vdots \\ \hat{\boldsymbol{\theta}}(\boldsymbol{Z}^{(m)}; \boldsymbol{\gamma}^*_{\tilde{m}_l}) & m > m_{l-1}, \end{cases}\]

-where, here, $\boldsymbol{\gamma}^* \equiv (\boldsymbol{\gamma}^*_{\tilde{m}_1}, \dots, \boldsymbol{\gamma}^*_{\tilde{m}_{l-1}})$, and where $\boldsymbol{\gamma}^*_{\tilde{m}}$ are the neural-network parameters optimised for sample size $\tilde{m}$ chosen so that $\hat{\boldsymbol{\theta}}(\cdot; \boldsymbol{\gamma}^*_{\tilde{m}})$ is near-optimal over the range of sample sizes in which it is applied.
-This approach works well in practice, and it is less computationally burdensome than it first appears when used in conjunction with pre-training.
+where $\boldsymbol{\gamma}^* \equiv (\boldsymbol{\gamma}^*_{\tilde{m}_1}, \dots, \boldsymbol{\gamma}^*_{\tilde{m}_{l-1}})$, and $\boldsymbol{\gamma}^*_{\tilde{m}}$ are the neural-network parameters optimised for sample size $\tilde{m}$ chosen so that $\hat{\boldsymbol{\theta}}(\cdot; \boldsymbol{\gamma}^*_{\tilde{m}})$ is near-optimal over the range of sample sizes in which it is applied.
+This approach works well in practice and is less computationally burdensome than it first appears when used in conjunction with the technique known as pre-training (see Sainsbury-Dale at al., 2024, Sec 2.3.3), which is facilitated with trainmultiple()

 .